13 Apr DAHON CURL – Answers to FAQs

 The CURL integrates, for the first time in a DAHON’s 35 years of history, a rear triangle flip fold.
 This is a feature and image that Brompton folding bikes have popularized and are primarily recognized for.
 The rear flip fold is not exclusive to Brompton and was in fact first developed by Di Blasi in the 1970s.
 Many other folding bikes, such as Birdy and Oyama, also make use of rear-wheel flip folds.

 Numerous innovations set the CURL apart, as you would expect from DAHON, an industry leader.
 To be fair, the CURL looks very distinct even on Kickstarter!

 “Does the CURL infringe on any of Brompton’s patents?”

 DAHON, with 350+ individual invention patents of its own, is understandably very cautious about this issue.
 There is no infringement whatsoever, according to our meticulous/professional searches.

 Patent laws are for the protection of both the inventors and Society at large.
 The patent is effective for no more than 20 years.
-Brompton, itself a very innovative company, has filed very few patents, and most basic ones expired years ago.
-Still we welcome anyone’s scrutiny.
+Brompton, itself a very innovative company, has filed very few patents, and the most basic ones expired years ago.
+Still, we welcome anyone’s scrutiny.